ANGL1391 - English III

 Language of instruction :

 Learning outcomes :

-The aim of this course in Bloc 3 is to push the students forward to an intermediate level (B2+) or Advanced level (C1-).
+The aim of this course in Bloc 3 is to push the students forward to an “Independent” level (B2+) or an Advanced level (C1-).

-The interactive courses as well as the home assignments will help the student be competent with the language at a lexical level but also with different skills: emphasis shall be put on speaking (professional group presentations) and understanding of spoken English (mainly) as well as writing (reading specialised articles.)
+The interactive courses as well as the home assignments will help the student be competent with the language at a lexical level but also with different skills: emphasis will be put on speaking (professional group presentations) and understanding spoken English (mainly) as well as writing (reading specialised articles).